MarcL/marclittlemore.com/src/posts/become-better-engineering-manager.md

 ## You'll have imposter syndrome

 You've spent 20+ years writing code.
 You can reverse a binary tree on a whiteboard while deploying a Kubernetes cluster.
-Being a manager is easy right?
+If you can do that, being a manager must be easy right?

 STOP!